miltonorlando/Algorithms-Practice/Tower-of-Hanoi/README.md

 # Tower of Hanoi
 The Tower of Hanoi is a mathematics puzzle where we have three rods (**A**, **B**, and **C**) and **N** disks.
-The object of the game is to move all the disks from one side to the other by only moving one disk taken from the top of a stack at a time and not placing any larger disks over smaller disks.
+The object of the game is to move all the disks from one side to the other.
+This is accomplished by only moving one disk taken from the top of a stack at a time, and not placing any larger disks over smaller disks.

 ## Overview
 The program **SolveHanoi.py** runs a recursive implementation of the Tower of Hanoi in python.
 The output of this code describes the moves to complete the puzzle.